-cooling water system a heat exchange system comprising a heat-rejection plant and interconnecting recirculating water pipework (with associated pumps, valves and controls).
+cooling water system A heat exchange system comprising a heat rejection plant and interconnecting pipework for recirculating water (with associated pumps, valves and controls).

-corrosion coupons small strips of various types of metal, placed in racks in water circuits, that can easily be removed, weighed and/or inspected to enable the corrosion characteristics of the water to be assessed.
+corrosion coupons In water circuits, these are small strips of various types of metal placed in racks that can easily be removed, weighed and/or inspected to enable the corrosion characteristics of the water to be assessed.

-corrosion inhibitors chemicals designed to prevent or slow down the waterside corrosion of metals.
+corrosion inhibitors Chemicals designed to prevent or slow down the waterside corrosion of metals.

-culture the technique of detecting and enumerating bacteria by growing on an artificial medium such as agar.
+culture The technique of detecting and enumerating bacteria by growing them on an artificial medium such as agar.